nicor88/terraform-aws-athena-query-observability/README.md

 ```

 ## Force table recreation

-It's possible to force the table recreation in few ways.
+It might be necessary to force table recreation in some cases, for example when changing the table schema because of a change of the table schema of the module.

 ### Option 1: Use another table name
 Use this settings: